Tilt Table TestingTilt Table Testing

 - Low blood pressure or high blood pressure

-How do I get ready for the tilt table procedure?
+How do I get ready for the tilt table test?

 - You will be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully and ask questions if something is not clear.

-- Tell the technologist if you are allergic to or sensitive to medications or latex.
+- Tell the technologist if you are allergic to or sensitive to any medicines or latex.

-- Fasting may be required before the procedure.
-Your doctor will give you instructions as to how long you should withhold food and/or liquids.
+- Fasting may be required before the test.
+Your healthcare provider will give you instructions as to how long you should withhold food or liquids.

 - If you are pregnant or think you may be, tell your healthcare provider.

-- Tell your doctor of all medications (prescription and over-the-counter) and herbal supplements that you are taking.
+- Tell your provider of all medicines (prescription and over-the-counter) and herbal supplements that you are taking.

-- Arrange to have someone drive you home after the procedure, as you will most likely be told not to drive afterwards.
+- Arrange to have someone drive you home after the test, as you will most likely be told not to drive afterwards.

-A tilt table procedure may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+A tilt table test may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

-Generally, a tilt table procedure follows this process:
+Generally, a tilt table test follows this process:

 - You will be asked to remove clothing from the waist up and will be given a gown to wear.